The Employee Assistance Program offers:

-There are no fees for the four sessions per year with the Employee Assistance Program.
+There are no fees for the 6 sessions per year with the Employee Assistance Program.
 The employee is responsible for any costs that result from referrals outside the EAP service.
 The employee's health insurance plan may provide some coverage.
 Please check your individual policy prior to meeting with a community provider.

-The initial consultation lasts approximately 50 minutes.
+The initial consultation lasts about 50 minutes.
 If needed, up to three free follow-up visits are offered.
 Should an employee have additional needs, the EAP counselor may provide a referral for ongoing assistance in the community, either from a behavioral health provider or another resource.

 Confidentiality is critical to the counseling relationship.
 Employee Assistance Program counselors are legally required to maintain confidentiality of client information within limits governed by federal and state regulations.